Celebrating the Summer Solstice: light, abundance & gratitude

-a daisy covered in dew as the sun rises on the summer solstice or litha
+summer solstice: a daisy covered in dew as the sun rises on litha

 A breath work playlist focussing on themes of life, the power of the sun and growth!

 This hour-long (or so) playlist has been created as a way to explore to the Solstice themes of vitality, the power of the sun and the energy of growth.
-It offers a container for you to drop into your own practice, whether that’s through focused breathwork, reflective journaling or movement that allows the body to express and release.
-If you’re curious about breathwork and new to the practice, you can explore some introductory techniques here, along with a shorter beginner-friendly playlist to help you ease in gently.
+It offers a container for you to drop into your own practice, whether that’s through focused breath work, reflective journaling or movement that allows the body to express and release.
+If you’re curious about breathwork and new to the practice, you can find out more about it here, along with a shorter beginner-friendly playlist to help you ease in gently.
 As with any new practice that works directly with the body and breath, it’s always best to check with your doctor before starting, particularly if you’re exploring breath work for the first time.

 Breath work, also known as pranayama, originates from ancient traditions in yoga and Hinduism.
 In the yogic philosopy the breath is a vital life force.
 Pranayama encompasses a range of breathing techniques that are believed to enhance the flow of prana, the subtle energy that permeates all living beings.